tsandall/aoc2020/README.md

 # Day 2

 Nothing special here though this is probably the first time someone has defined a function called `xor` in Rego!
 It would have been nice to have a built-in function to count the number of substring occurrences.

+# Day 3

+After turning the input into a grid, we can find all the tree positions by iterating over the rows and using simple algebra to calculate the column index.